Teach Me

 But in other cases, gallstones can get lodged in your bile duct and cause a gallbladder attack.

-Symptoms of inflammation of the gallbladder (acute cholecystitis) tend to be higher in the abdomen, and you might notice pain in your back or chest on your right side.
+Symptoms of inflammation of the gallbladder (acute cholecystitis) tend to be in the upper, right abdomen, and you might notice pain in your back or chest on your right side.
 They often occur after you eat and might last up to a few hours.
 You should see a doctor if these symptoms recur or interfere with your activities.

 Women and people of white or Native American descent have gallstones more often than others.
 You’re more likely to have gallstone disease if you: